All About Ovarian Cancer

 Tumor limited to the ovaries (one or both) or fallopian tubes

-Tumor limited to one ovary or tube, no tumor on surface; no malignant cells in peritoneal washings or ascites
+Tumor limited to one ovary (capsule intact) or fallopian tube, no tumor on surface; no malignant cells in peritoneal washings or ascites

-Tumor limited to both ovaries or tubes, no tumor on surface; no malignant cells in peritoneal washings or ascites
+Tumor limited to both ovaries (capsules intact) or tubes, no tumor on surface; no malignant cells in peritoneal washings or ascites

-Tumor limited to one or both tubes with any of the following:
+Tumor limited to one or both ovaries or tubes with any of the following: